ctu-fee-group/Christofel/docs/base/lifetime.md

 It can be used for checking on the state of the plugin, registering callbacks after starting, before stopping, after stopped, after errored.

-Lifetime interfaces are located in `Christofel.BaseLib`, the main interface is `ILifetime` and there are a few others for helping to distinguish use-cases.
+Lifetime interfaces are located in `Christofel.Plugins.Abstractions`, the main interface is `ILifetime` and there are a few others for helping to distinguish use-cases.
 That can be useful in DI for example.
 These are `ILifetime<T>`, `IApplicationLifetime`, `ICurrentPluginLifetime`.
 They expose the same interface as `ILifetime`, so they don't have any special features other than identifying